asiaa/https-github.com-asiaa-zcu216/README.md

 Issue the 'ifconfig' again to make sure the mtu has been changed.
 If the mtu size is smaller than the packets sent, all packets will be lost, and nothing you can get on the PC.

+# Cable/Connector:
+* Copper and optical fiber cables were tested.
+At Mellanox switch or NIC side, Mellanox specified connector is a must, other brands do not work.
+At ZCu216 side, looks like all brands are fine.
+"Mellanox", "Generic" and a local brand "Jumbo-Sum" has been tested, they are all fine.

 ![Screenshot _100G_2022-04-01](https://user-images.githubusercontent.com/1265867/161182153-183260b4-ffd6-4664-853a-4bf05c5d055d.png)